Igloo round and barrel rectangular domes floor types. Dome, arch, vault shapes circular brickwork.

 32" x 36" or 82cm x 92cm

 Round domes from the past were not made of firebricks as we know now days.
 When I was a child, in my grandparent's very old house, I used to play and sleep on top of one round oven.
-"Surely well insulated only pleasant heat did soak up thru ... come on, what do you think of my grandparents?" (...
+"Surely well insulated only pleasant heat did soak up through ... come on, what do you think of my grandparents?" (...
 Just joking) I witnessed rebuilding it, then they installed wood stove inside and built very good barrel wood fired oven outdoors, it was delightful time for me as a child operating this oven.

 Picture of making perfect pizza in the barrel dome.